chef/chef-cli/README.md

 # For Chef-CLI Developers

-See the [Development Guide](CONTRIBUTING.md) for how to get started with development on the ChefDK itself, as well as details on how dependencies, packaging, and building works.
+See the [Development Guide](CONTRIBUTING.md) for how to get started with development on Chef Workstation itself, as well as details on how dependencies, packaging, and building works.